-The main accelerator is identical to the 150 MeV FFAG with RF which is now tested at KEK, except some modifications.
+The main accelerator is identical to the 150 MeV FFAG with RF which is now tested at KEK, except some modifications to achieve the high repetition rate (100 Hz) in the acceleration in the current FFAG complex.
 Detailed discussions on magnet design is available in ref.
 [7].
-Since a wideband RF cavity can produce the acceleration voltage ~ 10 kV at most, we prepare a room for an additional RF cavity in the ring to increase the repetition period of acceleration in the future.
-There are also some differences in the magnets used in the main ring.
-Although the pole shape itself is identical to the 150 MeV FFAG accelerator at KEK, each main magnet has an additional return yoke outside of the magnet to reduce the fringing field in the straight section.
-The schematic view of these main magnets is shown in Fig. 6.
-For the beam energy upgrade by the reinforcement of power supplies in near future, the purity of iron in the magnets are increased to accept a high magnetic flux required for 200 MeV acceleration.
+Since a wideband RF cavity can produce the acceleration voltage \sim 10 kV at most, we need to have two RF cavities in the ring to complete the acceleration of injected beam bunch from the booster within each repetition period of $\sim 100 \ \mu s$.
+Another difference is in the magnets used in the main ring.
+The cross section of return yoke and the purity of iron are increased to accept a high magnetic flux required for 200 MeV acceleration, expecting the beam energy upgrade by the reinforcement of power supplies in near future.